-Shoreline has recently revised its General Education Outcomes and will be revising its General Education Curriculum during the 2002-03 academic year.
+Shoreline has recently revised its General Education Outcomes and will be revising its General Education Curriculum.
 As revisions and additional alternative courses are approved, they will be added to the "Approved List of General Education Core Requirements" available from the Student Development Center, advisors and division offices.